Polygence blog / Research Opportunities and Ideas

 The Oxford philosopher, medical doctor, political scientist, and economist John Locke was a big believer in challenging old habits of the mind.
 In that spirit, the JLI started this contest to challenge students to be more adventurous in their thinking.

 But winning isn’t necessarily the best thing about it.
 Simply entering the contest and writing your essay will give you a profound learning experience like no other.
-Add to that the fact that your entry will be read and possibly commented on by some of the top minds at Oxford and Princeton and it’s free to enter the competition.
+Add to that the fact that your entry will be read and possibly commented on by some of the top minds at Oxford and Princeton University and it’s free to enter the competition.
 The real question is: why wouldn’t you enter?
 Here’s a guide to get you started on your essay contest entry.

 Eligibility

-JLI Essay Competition Topics
+John Locke Essay Competition Topics

 The essay questions change from year to year.
 You can choose from 7 different categories (Philosophy, Politics, Economics, History, Psychology, Theology, and Law).
 Within each category, there are 3 intriguing questions you can pick from.
 When you’re debating which question to write about, here’s a tip.
 Choose whichever question excites, upsets, or gives you any kind of strong emotional response.
 If you’re passionate about a topic, it will come through in your research and your writing.
 If you have any lived experience on the subject, that also helps.

-re are some sample questions the 2023 contest for each of the seven JLI essay subject categories and the Junior Prize (the questions change each year):
+There are some sample questions the 2023 contest for each of the seven JLI essay subject categories and the Junior Prize (the questions change each year):

 • Philosophy: Is tax theft?